kennethdsheridan/commandant-rs/README.md

 ```

-### Making a Difference in the Industry

-OneForAll is a visionary toolkit under development, specifically designed to enhance Enterprise Hardware Infrastructure
-Performance & Reliability Engineering.
-This tool is the culmination of my 8 years of experience in enterprise SaaS
-across California and the Pacific Northwest, combined with the resilience and tenacity instilled in me during my service
-with the US Marine Corps, that teaches to "leave things better than how you found it".
-OneForAll is my contribution to
-making an improvement in the industry I work.

 ### Why Rust and WebAssembly for High Assurance in Low-Level Hardware Tests?

 - **Predictable Performance:** With Rust's no garbage collection and zero-cost abstractions, OneForAll ensures predictable performance, a non-negotiable in low-level hardware tests.